 - Deer browsing of coppice regrowth and natural regeneration.
-Medium impact (as of 2024).
+Low impact (as of 2019).
+Browsing mostly limited to bramble and holly regen rather than coppice regrowth.

 - Invasive rhododendron/cherry laurel (mostly eradicated).
 Low impact with ongoing monitoring and intervention as necessary.